shmulib/CGLSP/docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md

 A Hamilitonian path in a graph is a path that starts at some node and then travels along the edges of the graph visiting every node without repeating edges.
 Note, that unlike a Hamiltonian cycle, a Hamiltonian path does not end at the node at which it started.

-As there are possibly multiple Hamlitonian paths in a given graph, there exists a graph optimization problem of finding a minimum weight Hamalitonian path in a graph, which means finding a Hamiltonian path, where the sum of the weights of the edges in the path is minimised over all Hamiltonian paths in that graph.
+As there are possibly multiple Hamlitonian paths in a given graph, there exists a graph optimization problem of finding a minimum weight Hamilitonian path in a graph, which means finding a Hamiltonian path, where the sum of the weights of the edges in the path is minimised over all Hamiltonian paths in that graph.

 In the context of the (di)graph representing the CGSLP sequencing problem, a Hamiltonian path is a valid sequencing of the coils to be galvanised.
 A minimum weight Hamiltoninan path in the CGLSP graph represents a valid sequence of coils that incurs the least aggregate wastage.